harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 The first protocol might be considered by bodybuilders, athletes and fitness enthusiasts while the second might be better suited for the public at large.
 Introduction to Fat Oxidation

 To sustain life the production of energy is required.
-This process necessitates the acquisition &amp; concurrent use of both oxygen and a fuel source.
+This process necessitates the acquisition & concurrent use of both oxygen and a fuel source.
 Fuel sources are available from either consumption of carbohydrates, fats, and rarely proteins or the release of stored fuels from within the body.
 The ingestion of dietary fat is an initial energy acquisition process called consumption while the process called oxidation is the final step of conversion into human energy.
 Between the initial process of consumption and the final step of conversion are the processes of storage and eventual release for conversion into energy.

 Whether the middle processes of fat storage or fat release are activated depends primarily on the state of energy balance at any point in time.
 If there is a surplus of fuel sources from ingested carbohydrates or fats then fat will not be released from storage in fat cells in appreciable quantities and the body will use its preferred source of energy carbohydrates followed by newly ingested fats to meet its energy requirements.